NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Comparisons

 Let us now compare the outcomes from when running experiments on a single core versus on all cores on a single Eagle node.
-A first approach for that is the values column `episode_reward_mean` in file `progress.csv`, .
+A first approach to do that is the values column `episode_reward_mean` in file `progress.csv`.
+These values will show you how fast (or not) the reward converged to the optimal value during agent training.
+The faster the convergence, the better.

+The following image shows the agent training progress, in terms of reward convergence, for the `CartPole-v0` environment.
+The RL algorithm used was the Proximal Policy Optimization (for more information see [here](https://arxiv.org/pdf/1707.06347.pdf)), and training was conducted for 100 iterations.